 Registration of Organization/Officer Roster/Constitution

 Each year all organizations which wish to remain active organizations on campus must register their desire by completing a form that lists the current officers and the faculty advisor.
 It is the newly elected president's responsibility to file the roster of newly elected officers with the Division of Student Services within ten (10) days of an election.
-Failure to comply with this regulation will result in a loss of recognition on campus.
-New officers should check to see that the constitution on file is current.
+Failure to comply with this regulation may result in a loss of recognition on campus.
+New officers should verify that the constitution on file is current.
 Student organizations shall furnish to the Division of Student Services, upon request, any information which it considers necessary for administration such as constitution, list of officers, faculty advisor, schedule of activities, etc.

 Regulations for Speakers from Off-Campus